Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

-4. Install NFS server, configure it to start on reboot and make sure it is u and running sudo yum -y update sudo yum install nfs-utils -y
+4. Install NFS server, configure it to start on reboot and make sure it is up and running:

-36% COMPLETE
- Previous Lesson Mark Complete 
+            sudo yum -y update
+            sudo yum install nfs-utils -y
-sudo systemctl start nfs-server.service sudo systemctl enable nfs-server.service sudo systemctl status nfs-server.service
+            sudo systemctl start nfs-server.service
+            sudo systemctl enable nfs-server.service
+            sudo systemctl status nfs-server.service

-5. Export the mounts for webservers' subnet cidr to connect as clients.
+6. Export the mounts for webservers' subnet cidr to connect as clients.
 For simplicity, you will install your all three Web Servers inside the same subnet, but in production set up you would probably want to separate each tier inside its own subnet for higher level of security.
 To check